-In 2017 and 2019, the National Development and Reform Commission issued "Guiding Opinions on Strengthening Gas Distribution Price Regulation" and the "Guiding Opinions on the Regulation of Installation Fees for Gas Facilities in Cities and Towns" respectively (collectively "Guiding Opinions"), which set out proposed return rates for both gas distribution and gas connection businesses of city-gas enterprises.
-The Group has taken into account the impact of Guiding Opinions when carrying out assessment on the goodwill of individual gas projects in the PRC.
+In 2017 and 2019, the National Development and Reform Commission issued "Guiding Opinion on Strengthening Gas Distribution Price Regulation" and the "Guiding Opinion on the Regulation of Installation Fees for Gas Facilities in Cities and Towns" respectively (collectively "Guiding Opinions"), which set out proposed return rates for both gas distribution and gas connection businesses of citygas enterprises.
+The Group has taken into account the impact of Guiding Opinions when carrying out assessment on the goodwill of individual city-gas projects in the PRC.

 The assessment for each of the city-gas projects is based on value in use approach using the discounted cash flow method.
-The estimated cash flows used in the assessment are derived based on the most recent financial budget for the next five years approved by management.
+The estimated cash flows used in the assessment are derived based on the most recent financial budget for the next 5 years approved by management.
 Cash flows beyond five year period until the end of the relevant concession periods are determined by considering both internal and external factors relating to the cash-generating units ("CGUs").
-The Group is of the view that, in order to achieve a smooth transition to both the gas project operators and the society, the existing gas pricing mechanism would continue to be adopted for several years, after which the gas price will be gradually adjusted to reflect the return rates indicated in the "Guiding Opinions".
-The connecting fee margin was also reduced by management to address the rationale that drove the issue of the Guiding Opinions.
-The terminal value is determined by management with reference to applicable valuation basis and relevant rules and regulations.
-Discount rates ranging between 8.2% to 11.0% were used to reflect the specific risks relating to the investments.
-In relation to the city-gas business in the PRC operated by the Group's subsidiaries, the carrying value of goodwill related to these individual city-gas projects as at 31 December 2019 amounted to HK\$5,297,022,000 (2018: HK\$5,522,253,000), net of an impairment provision of HK\$148,000,000 (2018: nil).
+The Group is of the view that, in order to achieve a smooth transition to both the gas project operators and the society, the existing gas pricing mechanism would continue to be adopted for several years, after which the gas price will be adjusted to reflect the return rates indicated in the "Guiding Opinions".
+The connection fee margin was also revisited by management to address the rationale that drove the issue of the Guiding Opinions.
+Discount rates ranging between 8.5% to 11.5% (2019: 8.2% to 11.0%) were used to reflect the specific risks relating to the investments.
+In relation to the city-gas business in the PRC operated by the Group's subsidiaries, the carrying value of goodwill related to these individual city-gas projects as at 31 December 2020 amounted to HK\$5,625,492,000 (2019: HK\$5,297,022,000), net of an impairment provision of HK\$157,176,000 (2019: HK\$148,000,000).